cysouw/diathesis/text/c01_introduction.md

 c.
 Es ist bekannt, dass ich ihn schlafen schicke.
 :::

-### *Auftragskausativ* (*geben + zu-Infinitiv*) {#sec:summary-auftragskausativ}
+### *Auftragskausativ* (*geben + zu‑Infinitiv*) {#sec:summary-auftragskausativ}

 The ~~Auftragskausativ~~ (full discussion in [@sec:zuinfinitive-geben-causative]) adds a causer by using the light verb *geben* with *zu* and an infinitive.
 In this diathesis the erstwhile subject becomes a dative (not an accusative).
 In many examples of this diathesis the meaning of this diathesis is very close to the meaning of the lexical verb *geben* 'to give'.
 For example with the verb *trinken* 'to drink' [@next a] the diathesis implies both the literal interpretation 'he gives X to Y for drinking' and the causative interpretation 'he causes Y to drink X'.
 The light-verb status of *geben* is better exemplified together with verbs that take clausal complements like *bedenken* 'to consider' [@next c].

 Whatever the interpretation, this construction is coherent, and thus monoclausal [@next b], so, whatever the precise semantic interpretation, this is structurally clearly a diathesis.
-The *geben + zu-Infinitiv* construction is also used for a semantically and structurally quite different diathesis, namely the *Möglichkeitsdemotiv* (see [@sec:summary-moglichkeitsdemotiv]).
+The *geben + zu‑Infinitiv* construction is also used for a semantically and structurally quite different diathesis, namely the *Möglichkeitsdemotiv* (see [@sec:summary-moglichkeitsdemotiv]).

 ::: ex
 a.
 Das Kind trinkt Milch. \